 The Ethernet is attached via the USB 2.0 bus, so the upstream bandwidth would not support Gigabit.

 No. However, it’s such a low power device that we expect it to be left on much of the time!

+We hope that the community will help bodies like Computing at School put together teaching material such as lesson plans and resources and push this into schools.
 There’s lots of discussion of educational uses and resources in our forums – come and have a chat!

 I still have more questions!

 Read the sticky subjects in the Beginners subform and check the wiki pages at http://elinux.org/RaspberryPiBoard for more information.
 If the answer is not there, ask it in the forums, where there are lots of helpful Raspberry Pi owners, users and fans who will be more than happy to help you out.